John and the Hole: Production

 The film is the directing debut of Pascual Sisto, and was written by Nicolás Giacobone.
-The film is the first screen adaptation of Giacobone's short story El Pozo.
+The film is an adaptation of Giacobone's short story "El Pozo".

 Principal photography for the film took place in Massachusetts (Lexington, Lincoln and Norwood).
-Filming began on October, 2019 and lasted 23 days.
+Filming began in October 2019 and lasted 23 days.
 The soundtrack is by Italian composer Caterina Barbieri.

 Release

 The film was part of the official selection for the 2020 Cannes Film Festival.
 The festival did not take place in its physical form due to the COVID-19 pandemic.
 On a social network, Pascual Sisto confirmed that the film's release was postponed to 2021.
 In November 2020, the film appeared at Sundance Wish List by IndieWire Sundance Film Festival.
 The following month, Pascual Sisto was named by Variety as one of the ten directors to watch for 2021.

 In January 2021, the film appeared on TheWrap's, Screen Daily's, Hollywood Reporter's and Deadline's list of the most popular films on sale at the Sundance Festival.
 John and The Hole also appeared on GQ's (Mexico), Vogue's (which was reported in Italy and the United States), IndieWire's, Vox's, Chicago Reader's, Harper's Bazaar's, Vanity Fair's and USA Today's list as one of the most anticipated films.

 The film had its world premiere at the 2021 Sundance Film Festival on January 29, 2021.
 It was released on August 6, 2021, by IFC Films.